West Ham transfer news: Hammers closing in on deals for Borussia Dortmund striker Niclas Fullkrug and Leeds forward Crysencio Summerville

 West Ham are close to an agreement with Borussia Dortmund to sign Niclas Fullkrug; The Hammers are also in advanced talks with Leeds over the signing of winger Crysencio Summerville; Julen Lopetegui's side also have an interest in Villarreal forward Alexander Sorloth

-The Hammers are close to an agreement with Dortmund to sign Fullkrug, who has entered the final two years of his contract.
+Talks are at an advanced stage with Dortmund over the structure of a deal for striker Fullkrug.

-Final details on the deal are being sorted between the clubs, notably on the structure of the fee.
-Elements of the player's personal terms are also being finalised.
+It is now thought the player is very open to the move and personal terms are not expected to be a problem.

-There's now growing optimism a deal can be struck for the Germany international after West Ham were unable to find an agreement with Aston Villa for striker Jhon Duran.
+West Ham remain hopeful of concluding the transfer after they were unable to find an agreement with Aston Villa for striker Jhon Duran.

 Interest in the Colombian striker remains, but - as it stands - there is a big gap in valuation.
 The previous proposal, which offered cash plus Lewis Orford, now seems to be off the table, with the West Ham midfielder understood to be discussing a new contract.